Updates, commentary, training and advice on immigration and asylum law

 Evidence in retained rights of residence cases

-This post is definitely one for the lawyers, I’m afraid, as it concerns an important but difficult to explain area of European Economic Area free movement law: obtaining evidence in retained rights of residence cases.
+This post is definitely one for the lawyers, I’m afraid, as it concerns an important but difficult to explain area of European Union free movement law: obtaining evidence in retained rights of residence cases.

 A few weeks ago my roommate in chambers, the marvellous Francis Allen, told me with more than a hint of surprise in her voice that the UK Border Agency had complied with directions she had persuaded the First Tier Tribunal to make and had produced evidence that showed her client’s partner had been working in the UK, a prerequisite to her own client’s EEA appeal succeeding.
 UKBA then conceded the case.